U.S. bird flu outbreak in poultry

 5. Turkey: 379,000 tonnes

-Reporting by Karl Plume and P.J.
-Huffstutter in Chicago; Editing by Jo Winterbottom and Matthew Lewis
+Reporting by Karl Plume in Chicago; Editing by Toni Reinhold and Leslie Adler